An Artists’ Haven

 Tip: Make sure to book in advance if you’re planning to go, and be prepared to line up.

 Also near Paris, and not to be missed if you love art, is the fabulous Palace of Versailles, one of my favourite places.
-And of course you’d be silly to miss the Louvre Museum and the fabulous artwork there.
+And of course you’d be silly to omit the Louvre Museum and all the fabulous artwork there is to see there.

-Please leave me a comment about Montmartre below.
+Please leave me a comment about Montmartre below, if you wish.